FreedomToTibet/technical-documentation-page/README.md

-### Example with fixed фышву and links with transitions within the technical documention page
+### Example with fixed aside and links with transitions within the technical documention page